-The Lowrance Hook 5 fish finder is an upgraded version for 2016 of the immensely popular Lowrance Elite-5 HDI.
+The Lowrance Hook 5 fish finder is an upgraded version of the immensely popular Lowrance Elite-5 HDI.

 Lowrance Hook-5 Mid